Registration and transition arrangements

 I currently work as a PA or AA in the UK, or I hold a recognised UK PA or AA qualification

-When regulation starts, if you’re already practising in the UK or you hold a PA or AA qualification from a UK university, you’ll be able to continue to practise for a maximum of two years, without GMC registration.
+When regulation starts, if you’re already practising in the UK or you hold a PA or AA qualification from a UK university, we anticipate that you’ll be able to continue to practise for a maximum of two years, without GMC registration.

 This transition period will give you time to meet our registration requirements.
-By the end of this period, you must either be registered with us, or stop practising in the UK.
+Subject to consultation, our plan is that by the end of this period, you must either be registered with us, or stop practising in the UK.

 If haven’t already joined your voluntary register - run by either the Faculty of Physician Associates or the Royal College of Anaesthetists – sign up now.
-This will help to streamline your application once we have regulatory powers, which we expect towards the end of 2021.
+This will help to streamline your application once we have regulatory powers, which we expect in the second half of 2022.

 I’ve never practised or qualified as a PA or AA in the UK